Finland profile - Timeline

 1919 - Finland becomes a republic.
 Kaarlo Stahlberg becomes first president.

 1939 - Outbreak of Second World War.
 Finland declares its neutrality.
-In November the Soviet Union invades.
-The Winter War begins.
+In November the Soviet Union invades in the Winter War.

 1940 - Despite fierce resistance, the Finns are forced to concede.
 The Treaty of Moscow gives around 10% of Finnish territory to the Soviet Union.

 1941 - Germany attacks USSR in June.
-Finland launches military campaign to retake territory lost under Treaty of Moscow.
-Britain declares war on Finland in December.
+Finland launches military campaign to retake territory.

-1944 - The Red Army invades.
+1944 - The Soviet Army invades.
 An armistice is signed in September.
 Finland concedes more land to the Soviet Union and agrees to pay hundreds of millions of dollars in war reparations.

 1950 - Urho Kekkonen becomes prime minister and is subsequently elected as president in 1956.
 He pursues a policy of friendly neutrality with the Soviet Union.